 Supervised research on a selected topic related to theatre.
 Prerequisite: Submission of a proposed outline of study that includes a schedule of meetings and assignments approved by the instructor, the division chair and the provost or associate provost.
-The completed application must be submitted to the registrar's office no later than the final day of the drop/add period of the semester of study.
+The completed application must be submitted to the office of enrollment services no later than the final day of the drop/add period of the semester of study.
 For additional criteria, see Independent Study Policy (Sec.
-5.15.).
+6.15.).